Xunnamius/buselfs-experiments/README.md

 ## Interesting Behavior

 - If you specify too many trials or generally don't leave enough space on the drive for the tests to run, things may begin to fail silently and lock up.
 If a test is taking too long, check out how much space is left with `df -h`!

+- Be sure to update `vars.mk` if we are debugging StrongBox since StrongBox in debug mode uses different POSIX queue names!